 Completion of a state-approved educator preparation program in a state with which Massachusetts has signed the NASDTEC Interstate Agreement or other agreement accepted by the Commissioner.

-Completion of an educator preparation program sponsored by a college or university outside Massachusetts that has been accredited by an organization accepted by the Commissioner, such as the National Council for Accreditation of Teacher Education (NCATE).
+Completion of an educator preparation program sponsored by a college or university outside Massachusetts that has been accredited by a national organization accepted by the Commissioner.

-Possession of a Regional Credential.
+Possession of the equivalent of at least an Initial license/certificate issued by a state with which Massachusetts has signed the NASDTEC Interstate Agreement or other agreement accepted by the Commissioner.

-Possession of the equivalent of at least an Initial license/certificate issued by a state with which Massachusetts has signed the NASDTEC Interstate Agreement or other agreement accepted by the Commissioner and three years of employment under such license/certificate during the previous seven years.
+For educators prepared outside of the United States, completion of a Panel Review in accordance with Department guidelines.

-(b) Passing score on the Communication and Literacy Skills test. (c) Passing score on the subject matter knowledge test(s) appropriate to the license sought, where available, based on the subject matter knowledge requirements set forth in 603 CMR 7.06 and 7.07. (d) For core academic teachers, possession of an SEI Teacher Endorsement.
+(b) Passing score on the Communication and Literacy Skills test. (c) Passing score on the subject matter knowledge test(s) appropriate to the license sought, where available, based on the subject matter knowledge requirements set forth in the Subject Matter Knowledge Guidelines. (d) For core academic teachers, possession of an SEI Teacher Endorsement.